arnested/drupal-mode/README.md

 ### Drush editing minor mode

-If the buffer you visit is believe to be a Drush command (we think it is its name or path contains "drush") we will also enter a Drush minor mode.
+If the buffer you visit is believed to be a Drush command (we think it is if its file name or path contains "drush") we will also enter a Drush minor mode.

 There is currently no functionality connected to `drupal-drush-mode`.